ndlib/marble-website-starter/README.md

 ```
 marble-website-starter
+↳ @hesburgh-wse           // Directory scope for publishing to npm
   ↳ gatsby-theme-marble   // The npm module for the Gatsby Theme for a Marble website
   ↳ gatsby-starter-marble // The npm module for the Gatsby Starter for a Marble website
 ↳ site                    // The Gatsby site for Marble that consumes `gatsby-theme-marble`
   ↳ content               // This is where the site content for the Marble site lives
   ↳ gatsby-config.js      // This file is required by Gatsby to configure the site and use the theme